 Plan administrative expenses, to the extent not paid by the Company, are charged to and paid from the Plan's assets as incurred.
 The Plan permits the application of forfeited assets to pay administrative expenses.
-Effective October 1, 2015, all revenue sharing amounts received from certain Plan investment funds are redirected back to participant accounts on a quarterly basis, rather than being used to pay administrative expenses.
+All revenue sharing amounts received from certain Plan investment funds are redirected back to participant accounts on a quarterly basis, rather than being used to pay administrative expenses.